polito-WA1-2021-exam/exam2-claudiotancredi/README.md

 - `MainContent` (in `MainContent.js`): component used to render the list of memes
 - `LoginForm` (in `Login.js`): component for the login form
 - `ImageText` (in `ImageText.js`): component used to render a background image with the overlayed text
+- `DefaultRoute` (in `DefaultRoute.js`): component used to render the 404 GIF and the button to go back to the home page

 ## Screenshot